digital-ai/release-integration-sdk-workshop/part-2/lab-5-create-a-third-party-integration.md

     python3 -m venv venv

 Alternatively, use the following command that takes a bit longer but makes sure you are on the latest version of the Python libraries, including pip.
+(May not work on older versions of Python)

     python3 -m venv --upgrade-deps venv